LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 	https://forums.logtalk.org/

-In the case of code contributions, follow the coding guidelines described at:
+In the case of code contributions, you are required to follow the coding guidelines described at:

 	https://github.com/LogtalkDotOrg/logtalk3/wiki/Coding-Style-Guidelines